gpoore/codebraid-preview-vscode/README.md

   representation of non-HTML raw content `{=format}` in the preview.

+## A note on filters

+Scroll sync is provided for CommonMark-based formats using Pandoc's `sourcepos` extension.
+This inserts `Div` and `Span` nodes into the Pandoc AST that contain information about source file origin location in a `data-pos` attribute.
+If you use filters with your documents and want to make sure that the preview is accurate while retaining scroll sync capabilities, make sure that your filter skips these nodes and only removes them if empty.
+For example, in a Lua filter these nodes can be detected by checking `node.attributes['data-pos'] ~= nil`.

 ## Codebraid configuration

 When Codebraid is used to run code, the `codebraid` executable is found by